Early Life

 Philanthropy

-Oren Zeev is actively involved in philanthropy, contributing to various causes through non-profit organizations focused on education, healthcare, and technology initiatives.
-He is co-founder and co-chairman of ICON, a non-profit organization focused on bridging Israeli and Silicon Valley technology and business.
+Oren Zeev is known for his dedication to philanthropy and his commitment to supporting various causes, although the exact amounts are not available.
+He is actively involved in several non-profit organizations and has made significant contributions to education, healthcare, and technology initiatives.
+He is also co-founder and co-chairman of ICON, a non-profit organization focused on bridging Israeli and Silicon Valley technology and business.